 Shared servers have software that stops certain websites from slowing down the other websites on the server.
 Each web server can only have a certain amount depending on the plans used.
 This is based on the resource limit each plan has by default.
-Fro example, the Easy plan is made for simple websites so there can be a lot more of those on a shared server.
-Where the Power plan which allows more power has a lower amount of plans allowed on each server.
+For example, the Pro plan is made for simple websites so there can be a lot more of those on a shared server.
+Whereas the Advanced plan which allows more power has a lower amount of plans allowed on each server.
 This is all balanced by how much load the website uses.
-Load is CPU, RAM, and IO use from the website.
+Load is CPU, RAM, and IO used from the website.

 More than 95% of all websites never overload.
 When they do, it's usually because of an issue with the active software or PHP pages on the account.
-It could also be that the website has just become to big for the plan it's on.
+It could also be that the website has just become too big for the plan it's on.
 If you are having continual overloading issues, you probably need a VPS or dedicated server.
-The starting price for a VPS with cPanel is only $30.99 a month as of 5/25/2019, so don't be too worried if it's time to upgrade.
+The starting price for a VPS with cPanel is only $35 a month, so don't be too worried if it's time to upgrade.

 Here are some tips on how to optimize your website(s) if it is overloading or running slow:

-- Try shortening your page scroll down length.
+- Try shortening your page scroll-down length.
 Having really long loading pages take a lot of resource power and time to load.
-Try keeping the page around double or the triple the length of the above fold area.
+Try keeping the page around double or triple the length of the above fold area.

 - Compress your images.
 Most if not all web page images should be less than 200kb and on average less than 80kb.
 Bigger images take more time and power to load.

 - Avoid cron jobs.
 Cron jobs can be really handy, but the number one way to have load issues is running one incorrectly or with a script or page that is not made correctly for it.
 If you do run a cron job, try to have it run no more than twice a day.
 Scripts that require cron jobs to run every couple of minutes usually require a VPS.

 - Clean up your code.
 Sloppy themes and PHP pages can cause many issues including overload issues.
 Make sure your website is made correctly or at least close.